ak-2485/NumFuzz/doc/README.md

 To verify the reported error bounds and check the timings listed in Table 3 of Section 6.2, simply run `make tests` in the directory `examples/NumFuzz/conditionals`.
 This will generate the file `conditional_tests.txt`, which contains the NumFuzz output for each conditional benchmark listed in Table 3 of Section 6.2.

+## Mixed Precision Benchmarks

+The test suite alsovincludes several mixed precision benchmarks which produce `mixed_test.txt` with the same information as the benchmarks in the previous sections.
+To run the entire mixed precision suite, type the command `make tests_mixed` in the toplevel directory.
+Alternatively, you can use the same command in one of FPTaylor, Gappa, or NumFuzz directories in the `/examples` directory.
+This will produce a file with results only for that particular tool.

 # Writing NumFuzz Programs